It would be sufficient to really understand the electron

 Image by Andrew Duffy from his PY106 course

 It’s an illustration of the way Maxwell’s unification doesn’t feature as much as it should in modern teaching.
 Positive charges are not sources, negative charges are not sinks.
 Maxwell talked about vortices and the screw nature of electromagnetism, not some mystical fluid mysteriously appearing and disappearing.
-Besides, neither the electron nor the electron is surrounded by a field of force.
+Besides, neither the electron nor the positron is surrounded by a field of force.
 Instead electromagnetic field interactions result in linear electric force and/or rotational magnetic force.
 It takes two to tango.
 I’ll come back to that.

 You have to inflate your Dirac’s belt Möbius strip spinor into a torus